top of page

 Doing nothing.

 Joseph Goebbels was the Nazi Minister of Propaganda.
-He was a big fan of the sorts of signs that were being displayed at the al-Quds hate rally in downtown Toronto.
+He was a big fan of the sorts of signs that were being displayed near the al-Quds hate rally in Toronto.
 He called antisemitic imagery “a sharp spiritual weapon for war.”

 His boss, Chancellor Adolf Hitler, loved images depicting Jews as vermin, too.
 In his book Mein Kampf, Hitler wrote that “all effective propaganda must be confined to a few bare essentials and those must be expressed as far as possible in stereotyped formulas.”